 What is restaurant supply chain management?

-Supply chain is the steps involved in getting raw materials from the source, turning them into sellable goods, and distributing them to customers.
+The supply chain involves the steps of getting raw materials from the source, turning them into sellable goods, and distributing them to customers.
 These steps typically involve working with a number of vendors who specialize in each step of the chain.

 Here’s an in depth, step-by-step look at what’s involved in restaurant supply chains: